-The adverse events most commonly rated as being related to the intervention were musculoskeletal issues, which varied in severity from soreness to sprains to ruptured tendons.^{205, 206, 215, 224, 235, 237, 291, 330} Rates of musculoskeletal issues ranged from one musculoskeletal injury (0.006 event rate) to nearly 50 percent of participants experiencing muscle or joint aches.
-Within the seven trials specifically reporting event rates by group, only three had enough events to make comparisons between groups.^{205, 215, 291} In the DPP trial (n=2161) a statistically significant higher rate of musculoskeletal symptoms (myalgia, arthritis, arthralgia) was seen among those in the lifestyle intervention group (24.1 events per 100 person-years) compared with those in the control group (21.1 events per 100 person-years) (p<0.0167) over 4 years followup.205 In the PROACTIVE trial (n=490), rates of musculoskeletal events during or after exercise (pain or cramping in leg, knee, or foot; strained muscle, tendon, or ligament; and broken bone) were slightly higher in the usual care group (311 events among 241 participants, 129.0%) compared with the intervention group (300 events among 249 participants, 120.5%) over the course of the 2-year intervention; but musculoskeletal events requiring a physician visit were slightly higher in the intervention (70.3%) versus control (66.4%) participants.291 However, in DEPLOY (n=509),215 intervention participants did not experience more muscle or joint aches (48.6% vs. 50.5%, p-value not reported) or joint sprains or strains (22.6% vs. 22.9%; p-value not reported) compared with controls.
+The adverse events most commonly rated as being related to the intervention were musculoskeletal issues, which varied in severity from soreness to sprains to ruptured tendons.
+205, 206, 215, 224, 235, 237, 291, 330 Rates of musculoskeletal issues ranged from one musculoskeletal injury (0.006 event rate) to nearly 50 percent of participants experiencing muscle or joint aches.
+Within the seven trials specifically reporting event rates by group, only three had enough events to make comparisons between groups.
+205, 215, 291 In the DPP trial (n=2161), a statistically significant higher rate of musculoskeletal symptoms (myalgia, arthritis, arthralgia) was seen among those in the lifestyle intervention group (24.1 events per 100 person-years) compared with those in the control group (21.1 events per 100 person-years) (p<0.0167) over 4 years of followup.
+In the

+PROACTIVE trial (n=490), rates of musculoskeletal events during or after exercise (pain or cramping in leg, knee, or foot; strained muscle, tendon, or ligament; and broken bone) were slightly higher in the usual care group (311 events among 241 participants [129.0%]) compared with the intervention group (300 events among 249 participants [120.5%]) over the course of the 2-year intervention; musculoskeletal events requiring a physician visit were slightly higher in the intervention (70.3%) versus control (66.4%) participants.
+However, in DEPLOY (n=509), intervention participants did not experience more muscle or joint aches (48.6% vs. 50.5%; p=NR) or joint sprains or strains (22.6% vs. 22.9%; p=NR) compared with controls.

-Six trials (n=2767) reported on incidence of gallbladder disease, which is more common among those who are overweight and have obesity and is associated with rapid weight loss.^{206, 224, 242, 249, 289, 320} Across these trials, six intervention versus two control participants experienced either gallstones or cholecystectomy over 1 to 2 years of followup.
+Six trials (n=2767) reported on incidence of gallbladder disease, which is more common among those who are overweight and have obesity and is associated with rapid weight loss.
+206, 224, 242, 249, 289, 320 Across these trials, 6 intervention versus 2 control participants experienced either gallstones or cholecystectomy over 1 to 2 years of followup.

-One trial of postpartum women showed higher (38 to 42 percent) rates of reduced breast milk supply; however, these differences were not significant.330
+One trial of postpartum women showed higher (38% to 42%) rates of reduced breast milk supply; however, these differences were not significant.